Don't Cry (Candy Shop song)

 "Don't Cry" is a song recorded by South Korean girl group Candy Shop for their second extended play Girls Don't Cry.
 It was released as the EP's lead single by Brave Entertainment on June 7, 2024.

 Background and release

-On June 3, 2024, Brave Entertainment announced that Candy Shop would be releasing their second extended play titled Girls Don't Cry on June 12.
+On June 3, 2024, Brave Entertainment announced that Candy Shop would be releasing their second extended play, Girls Don't Cry, on June 12.
 Three days later, the track listing was released through the highlight medley teaser video with "Don't Cry" and "Tumbler (Hot & Cold)" announced as the singles.
 On June 7, the music video was released.
 The extended play was released alongside the song on June 12.

 Composition

 "Don't Cry" was written and composed by Brave Brothers and Youha with Red Cookie participating in the composition and arrangement.
 It was described as a song with lyrics "that conveys comfort to those in difficult situations".
 "Don't Cry" was composed in the key of F minor, with a tempo of 115 beats per minute.